Izenda7Series/docs/known_issues.rst

      - 15967
      - After unchecking some data sources in data model copy, the confirmation for overwrite shows items not expected
    * - Defect
-     - 17253
-     - After user click format HTML in form and adds a new field the HTML is no longer formatted
-   * - Defect
-     - 17282
-     - After user reformats HTML in Form, and changes any function for a Field, system still keeps the old function for the Field on the Visual tab.
-   * - Defect
      - 14694
      - Application detects incorrect data type of Aggregated Function so it throws incorrect error msg: "Value should be valid compared with filter data type"
    * - Defect